crohit92/nest-scheduler/libs/nest-scheduler/README.md

 ## Setup:

 Setting up this library requires you to perform the following steps:
+1. Install `node-cron` in your project using `npm i node-cron --save`
-1. Import the module in your project.
+2. Import the module in your project.

   ```
     import { Module } from '@nestjs/common';